 This tin costs £30, not cheap, but if you think about it, each biscuit is individually decorated, with great attention to detail.
 I have done icing biscuits myself, and know how time-consuming it can be.
 So, if you take into account the time and craftsmanship gone into creating just one tin, then £30 is a very reasonable price.
 Plus, it would make a wonderful gift for any occasion.

-My little man Eddie was most taken with the spaghetti biscuit, as spaghetti is one of his favourite meals.
+My son Eddie was most taken with the spaghetti biscuit, as spaghetti is one of his favourite meals.
 He was amazed to see the tiny fork tucked into a plate of pasta with the tomato sauce and basil leaves.

 Each biscuit is a work of art.